walkerped/aita/README.md

     For starters, I just really like the AITA subreddit.
 It is fun to see what scenarios people want to be judged on, and even more fun to see how others respond to them.

     Second, the AITA subreddit represents a source of data with a large number of posts already classified into categories.
 Typically to do deep learning well, you need a lot of cases.
 With the AITA subreddit, I have over 100,000 labeled cases that (as far as I can tell) had never been used to make a neural network before.
 I thought this was a great dataset to use for training a model.

+    Finally, I turned the model into a twitter bot to practice putting a neural network into production, and to have an easy way to show off the model I created.